Back to Tutorials

 return inputs['input_ids'], inputs['attention_mask']

-Why: This function tokenizes the input text and prepares it for consumption by the BERT model.
-The add_special_tokens ensures that special tokens like and are added, which are crucial for the model's understanding of sentence boundaries.
+This function is where the magic happens.
+The encode_plus method tokenizes the input text and prepares it for consumption by the BERT model.
+The add_special_tokens parameter ensures that special tokens like [CLS] and [SEP] are added, which are crucial for the model's understanding of sentence boundaries.
+The max_length=128 parameter truncates longer texts, balancing between capturing sufficient context and maintaining inference speed.

 def classify_sentiment(text):